Venil029/Nobel-Numbat/README.md

 static: Contains style.css format for the design of the page and also the java script file which is used for visualisation.

-*The FLASK software is needed to produce the website*
+*The FLASK software is needed to produce the website:*

 https://flask.palletsprojects.com/en/stable/tutorial/